paragi/rocket-store-node/README.md

 __Options__
   * _ADD_AUTO_INC:  Add an auto incremented sequence to the beginning of the key
+  * _ADD_GUID: Add a Globally Unique IDentifier to the key

 __Returns__ an associative array containing the result of the operation:
 * count : number of records affected (1 on succes)